 This can be taken a step further to offer a more personalized experience and, in turn, increase your chances of impressing and converting customers.
 Within each industry, there are a number of segments or types of organizations that make it up.
 Let’s take the finance industry, for example.
 Insurance companies, banks and accounting firms all sit within finance — but each of them are very different.
 And, in turn, may seek different products from your business, or use the same one in very different ways.
 So, the content you create, marketing messages you distribute, and platforms you use will vary.
 Highlight what each segment considers to be your Unique Selling Point (USP), conduct research to understand what they are looking for and tailor your approach accordingly.

 The tools you need

-Webeo is the B2B site personalization software at the forefront of creating bespoke, engaging online experiences.
+Webeo is the B2B website personalization software at the forefront of creating bespoke and engaging online experiences.
 Utilizing a global leading database of business IP addresses, the tool works by transforming one-size-fits-all websites based on the visitor and creates the perfect website for every visitor, every time.
-Impress your key industries by showcasing relevant content, presenting eye-catching imagery and engaging text, and including personalized greetings and calls-to-action on your site.
-Boost your conversion-rate, reduce your bounce-rate, increase the time spent on your website and offer the ultimate in customer experience.
+Impress your key industries by showcasing relevant content, presenting eye-catching imagery and engaging text, including personalized greetings, and call-to-action’s on your site.
+Boost your conversion-rate, reduce your bounce-rate, increase the time spent on your website, and offer the ultimate customer experience.
 Want to discover the power of website personalization for yourself?
 Book your Webeo demonstration today.